-- Caustic, Toxic Trapper - Immune to the effects of Nox Gas (which normally damages, slows, and blinds players inside).
+- Caustic, Toxic Trapper - Immune to the effects of Nox Gas (which normally damages, slows, and blinds players inside) and his Nox traps do not slow allies.
 Has Threat Vision against those in Nox Gas.
 His Tactical Ability (Nox Gas Trap) deploys up to six large canisters that release Nox Gas when shot (or when enemies are in close proximity).
 His Ultimate Ability (Nox Gas Grenade) deploys an impact grenade that releases a large cloud of Nox Gas.

 - Gibraltar, Shielded Fortress - Can toggle a gun shield to block incoming fire while aiming down the sights.
-His Tactical Ability (Dome of Protection) deploys a dome-shield that blocks all gunfire.
+His Tactical Ability (Dome of Protection) deploys a dome-shield that blocks all gunfire while granting faster use of healing items.
 His Ultimate Ability (Defensive Bombardment) deploys a beacon that calls in a damaging smoke-filled mortar strike.
 Unlocked from the start.

 - Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant.
 Her Tactical Ability (Perimeter Security) deploys interconnected poles that forms a fence of electricity, damaging and slowing enemies that walk through it.
 Her Ultimate Ability (Interception Pylon), deploys a pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
 Added on July 2, 2019.

-- Lifeline, Combat Medic - Faster use of healing items.
-Improved revival speed.
-Automatically deploys a shield wall while reviving.
+- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically (while deploying a front-facing shield wall).
+Can open a hidden compartment of rarer blue-colored Supply Bins.
 Her Tactical Ability (D.O.C.
 Heal Drone) deploys a drone that slowly heals nearby players.
 Her Ultimate Ability (Care Package) deploys a supply-filled drop pod from orbit.
 Unlocked from the start.